Proverbs 21

 Those who pursue injustice are ultimately destroyed by the violence they embrace.

-7 The violence of the wicked will drive them away, because they refuse to do what is right.
+7 The violence of the wicked will sweep them away because they refuse to do what is just.

 Proverbs 21:8